packagist/private-packagist-docs/docs/self-hosted/kubernetes-helm.md

 ![Add Admin](/Resources/public/img/docs/self-hosted/10-add-admin.png)

 #### Switching to Production Mode
-Head back to the admin console to disable the Setup Mode in the configuration.
-Once the preflight checks passed, you can apply the changes.
+Edit your values.yaml to disable the Setup Mode.

+* Change `application.setupMode.enabled` in the values.yaml
+* Apply the changes in your cluster with `helm upgrade`
+* Restart the ui deployment to apply the changes in the application `kubectl rollout restart deployment ui`

 That’s it!
 Private Packagist Self-Hosted is now ready to be used!
 You’ll find all further information in the web interface.